d2osborn/Power-Outages/README.md

   height="600"
   frameborder="0"></iframe>

 Since the p-value is greater than the 0.05 significance level, we fail to reject the null hypothesis.
-Therefore, the missingness of `TOTAL.SALES` does NOT depend on `NERC.REGION`.
+Therefore, the missingness of `TOTAL.SALES` does not depend on `NERC.REGION`.

 # Hypothesis Testing